benfertig/timestamper/extra_files/build_instructions/Run_and_build_from_source_windows.md

 For more information on custom *Inno Setup* settings, refer to [the "Help" page on the *Inno Setup* website](https://jrsoftware.org/ishelp/).

 #### Console Window
 Selecting "Console Based" will cause a *Command Prompt* window to appear each time you run the *Time Stamper* program.
-If you are interested in running the program in "debug" mode to view any terminal output, this option is for you.<br />
+If you are interested in running the *Time Stamper* program in "debug" mode to view any terminal output, this option is for you.<br />

 Selecting "Window Based" will suppress the *Command Prompt* window when the *Time Stamper* program is run.